 Ramaphosa orders probe into public funds meant for SA’s most vulnerable

-President Cyril Ramaphosa has given the SIU the green light to probe the awarding of tenders for human settlement projects throughout the country since 2015
+President Cyril Ramaphosa gives SIU green light to probe awarding of tenders for human settlement projects throughout the country since 2015

 05 June 2025 - 04:30